Price : ₹ 390.00

 It all begins with extracting milk from coconuts.

-Today’s factory made virgin oil uses centrifuge, refrigeration, fermentation or solvents to separate oil from the milk.
+Today’s virgin oils are made through centrifuge, refrigeration, fermentation or solvents to separate oil from the milk.

 Oil is separated leaving behind the cream which is further used in skin care products.
 Cream or the left over milk taste and smell good along with other nutrients.
 You are losing out on lot of known and unknown things in the coconut milk which doesn’t get passed on with the oil.